πΊοΈ Overview

 π How is it novel?

 ACORN focuses on research at the project level.
-While there are other systems that track research projects tangentially β through people, publications, or organizations β there is no system that we know of that employs projects as the primitive source of information.
+While there are other systems that track research projects tangentially β through people, publications, or organizations β there is no system we know of that employs projects as the primitive source of information.
 We believe codifying research activity data at the project level is the key to unlocking deep insights about an organizationβs resources, funding, partnerships, and accomplishments.
 This network of linked data surpasses what may be already present but siloed in current search tools.

 With existing tools, we can see